-Monitoring Area Malfunction Criteria Engine Cooling System - Thermostat Sensor a) Circuit continuity b) Time to reach closed-loop/feedback enable temp c) Stuck in range below the highest minimum enabled temperature required by other monitors d) Stuck in range above the lowest maximum enabled temperature required by other monitors (exemption allowed when temperature gauge is based on same sensor and indicates overheating) Crankcase Ventilation (CV) - Includes all CV related external tubing/hoses Disconnection of CV system (possible exemptions follow): a) Between Crankcase and CV Valve b) Between Crankcase and CV Valve b) Between CV Valve and Intake Ducting Exemptions may apply (with Executive Officer approval) for: - Systems where vehicle operator is certain to respond or where disconnection of an unmonitored portion first requires disconnection of a monitored portion - Connection between CV Valve and Intake, used such that there is resistance to deterioration or disconnection, difficult to remove relative to connection between CV Valve and Intake, and not part of non-CV repair/maintenance - Connection between CV Valve and Intake, and not part of non-CV repair/maintenance - Connection between CV Valve and Intake, when the disconnection either causes the vehicle to stall OR CV design is integral to the induction system (no tubing, hoses, etc.) Engines certified on an engine dynamometer and having open CV system (vent to atmosphere): monitoring plon to be provided for Executive Officer review/approval Comprehensive Components Monitoring required for any input or output component that can impact emissions (by any amount) under any reasonable driving condition Those components/systems that affect only engine mechanical or electrical load (not related to fuel, air, or emissions control) are only to be monitored if they are used by any other system or component monitor Hybrid monitoring requires Executive Officer approval: at a minimum, must monitor components used by any other system or component monitor, energy input devices, battery and charging system performance, electric motor performance, and regenerative braking performance
+Monitoring Area Malfunction Criteria Engine Cooling System - Thermostat Sensor a) Circuit continuity b) Time to reach closed-loop/feedback enable temp c) Stuck in range below the highest minimum enabled temperature required by other monitors d) Stuck in range above the lowest maximum enabled temperature required by other monitors (exemption allowed when temperature gauge is based on same sensor and indicates overheating) Crankcase Ventilation (CV) - Includes all CV related external tubing/hoses iconnection of CV system (possible exemptions follow): Between Crankcase and CV Valve Between CV ankcase and CV Valve emptions may apply (with Executive Officer approval) for: systems where vehicle operator is certain to respond or where disconnection of an unmonitored portion first requires disconnection of a monitored portion for onnection between Crankcase and CV Valve, when tubing is used such that there is resistance to deterioration or disconnection, ifficult to remove relative to connection between CV valve and Intake, and not part of non-CV repair/maintenance onnection between CV Valve and Intake, when the disconnection either causes the vehicle to stall OR CV design is integral to be induction system (no tubing, hoses, etc.) ighes certified on an engine dynamometer and having open CV system (vent to atmosphere): notioning plan to be provided for Executive Officer review/approval Comprehensive Components Monitoring required for any input or output component that can impact emissions (by any amount) under any reasonable driving condition Those components/systems that affect only engine mechanical or electrical load (not related to fuel, air, or emissions control) are only to be monitored if they are used by any other system or component monitor Hybrid monitoring requires Executive Officer approval cat a minimum, must monitor components used by any other system or component monitor, energy input devices, battery and charging system performance, electric motor performance, and regenerative braking performance.